William Walworth

 Sir William Walworth (died 1385) was an English nobleman and politician who was twice Lord Mayor of London (1374–75 and 1380–81).
 He is best known for killing Wat Tyler during the Peasants' Revolt in 1381.
+He was also the first commoner in England to be knighted.

 Political career

 His family came from Durham.
-He was apprenticed to John Lovekyn, who was a member of the Fishmongers Guild, whom he succeeded as Alderman of Bridge Ward in 1368.
+He was apprenticed to John Lovekyn, who was a member of the Fishmongers Guild, whom he succeeded as Alderman of Bridge ward in 1368.
 Walworth became Sheriff of London in 1370 and Lord Mayor of London in 1374.
 He was Member of Parliament for the City of London in 1371, 1376, 1377, and 1383, as one of the two aldermanic representatives of the city.

 He is said to have suppressed usury in the city during his term of office as Lord Mayor.
-His name frequently figures as advancing loans to Richard II.
-He opposed the king's uncle John of Gaunt, 1st Duke of Lancaster in the city, where there was a strong opposition to John.
+His name frequently figures as advancing loans to Edward III and Richard II.
+There was strong factionalism in the city of London during Walworth's time and faction of wealthy food merchants attracted complaints in the House of Commons for conspiring to inflate food prices, they were also generally opposed to the influence of the king's uncle John of Gaunt.

-Business interests

-William Walworth worked for a time in the Customs House under Geoffrey Chaucer.
-John Gardner, in The Life and Times of Chaucer, contends that Walworth were one of a number of important merchants, all friends of Alice Perrers, who manipulated Edward III.
-Gardner contends that complaints in the House of Commons demonstrate that this group conspired to keep food prices up, lent money to the king at inflated interest, and through personal and financial influence persuaded the king to issue edicts profitable to themselves.

 Peasants' Revolt

 Walworth's most famous exploit was his encounter with Wat Tyler during the English peasants' revolt of 1381, in his second term of office as Lord Mayor.
 In June of that year, when Tyler and his followers entered south London, Walworth defended London Bridge against them.
 He was with Richard II when he met the insurgents at Smithfield, and killed the rebel leader with his baselard.

-Walworth raised the city bodyguard in the king's defence, for which service he was rewarded by knighthood and a pension.
+Walworth rode immediately back to London to raised the city bodyguard in the king's defence, for which service he was rewarded by knighthood and a pension.
+With four colleagues, he was knighted by Richard II following the death of Wat Tyler at Smithfield in June 1381, making Brembre one of the few Londoners to be so elevated in the 14th century.
+With Walworth were four other aldermen, Nicholas Brembre, John Philpot, Nicholas Twyford and Robert Launde.
+The only other Londoners knighted in the century were Richard de Refham around 1312 and Mayor John de Pulteney in 1337; after 1381, the next Londoner knighted was William Estfield nearly 60 years later, in 1439.

 He subsequently served on two commissions to restore the peace in the county of Kent.